paderevski/aos/aos-10/vectors/complex-test.md

 **Question 20**: Yes, by definition of complex conjugates and properties of exponents.

 Remember, the answers, especially for polar forms, might be presented differently based on the convention used (radians vs. degrees, for instance).
-Make sure to adapt the answers according to the instructional context and the level of precision expected from your students.
+Make sure to adapt the answers according to the instructional context and the level of precision expected from your students